Understanding What Paper Can And Can't Be Recycled

 The refined and bleached pulp mixture is used to create new paper products.
 The mixture is poured onto a web of wire mesh to form a sheet of paper, which is then dried and cut into the desired size and shape.

-key Takeaway: The paper recycling process involves several stages, including collection, sorting, pulping, filtering and cleaning, refining and bleaching, and papermaking.
+The paper recycling process involves several stages, including collection, sorting, pulping, filtering and cleaning, refining and bleaching, and papermaking.
 Each step plays a crucial role in creating new paper materials while minimizing waste and reducing the environmental impact of paper production.

 Types of Paper That Can Be Recycled